-With the outbreak of the First World War Begg was appointed to command the New Zealand Field Ambulance.
-The Field Ambulance arrived in Egypt in December 1914.
-Stationed at Zeitoun, it saw its first action during a Turkish attack in early February 1915.
-There were few casualties to deal with in this exchange.
-All of this was about to change when they departed for Gallipoli on 17 April 1915.
+Appointed commander of the New Zealand Field Ambulance at the outbreak of the First World War, Begg arrived in Egypt in December 1914 and was stationed at Zeitoun.
+Sections of the Field Ambulance saw their first action during an Ottoman attack on the Suez Canal in early February 1915.
+There were few casualties in this exchange, and they departed for Gallipoli on 17 April.

 When the Anzacs landed on 25 April, casualties were unexpectedly heavy.
 Begg sent his bearer sections ashore while his surgical teams provided treatment on various ships.
-As the casualties built up many did not get the surgery they needed.
-On 28 April Begg dug in a dressing station on the beach, where surgeons worked despite being under constant fire.
-In late June the station was destroyed by a Turkish shell.
-Begg was wounded but relocated his depleted unit further along the beach.
-By early August over 15,000 wounded Anzacs had been treated at this one dressing station.
+As the casualties mounted, many did not get the surgery they needed.
+On 28 April, Begg set up a dressing station on the beach, where surgeons worked under constant fire.
+In late June, a Turkish shell destroyed the station.
+Begg, although wounded, relocated his depleted unit further along the beach.
+By early August, this dressing station had treated more than 15,000 wounded Anzacs.

-The workload after the assault on Chunuk Bair in early August became almost impossible to cope with.
+The workload after the assault on Chunuk Bair in early August was almost impossible to cope with.
 Hundreds of men lay unprotected on the beach.
 Begg appealed directly to his superiors and infantry units arrived to help the bearers.
-The navy resumed its barge transport for the wounded.
-By 13 August the beach had been cleared.
+Together with the navy, which resumed barge transport, they managed to clear the beach by 13 August.

-Attention now turned to the Western Front where the New Zealand Division arrived in April and May 1916.
+Attention now turned to the Western Front, where the New Zealand Division arrived in April/May 1916.
 Respiratory and enteric diseases, infectious fevers, venereal disease, scabies, trench foot and battle fatigue were some of the wider medical problems facing the Medical Corps.
-The appalling conditions experienced during the battle of the Somme in September and October 1916 posed a particularly severe test.
+The appalling conditions experienced during the Battle of the Somme in September-October 1916 posed a particularly severe test.

-In October 1916 Begg became deputy director of medical services II ANZAC Corps.
-Emphasis was placed on improving the general health of the troops through better food, accommodation, health education, immunisation, sanitation and counselling.
-Despite a severe winter the condition of the men improved.
+In October 1916, Begg became Deputy Director of Medical Services in II ANZAC Corps.
+He oversaw attempts to improve the general health of the troops through better food, accommodation, health education, immunisation, sanitation and counselling.
+Despite a severe winter, the condition of the men improved.

-At Passchendaele in October 1917 the muddy conditions made it impossible to use wheeled vehicles.
-Teams of six bearers spent up to seven hours battling knee-deep mud to carry the wounded anywhere between 3 and 5 kilometres to a dressing station.
+At Passchendaele in October 1917, the muddy conditions made it impossible to use wheeled vehicles.
+Teams of six bearers spent up to seven hours battling knee-deep mud to carry the wounded between 3 and 5 km to a dressing station.

-By mid-1918 troops were hit by the first wave of the influenza pandemic.
-Begg was now given the added responsibility of caring for wounded from the French Fifth Army.
-For this he was honoured with the highest order of the Croix de Guerre by the French president.
-He received numerous other honours for his service, including Companion of the Most Honourable Order of the Bath (CB), Companion of the Most Distinguished Order of St Michael and St George (CMG).
-He was also Mentioned in Dispatches (MiD) on three separate occasions.
+In 1918, Begg, who had assumed responsibility for the care of wounded from the French Fifth Army, was presented with the highest order of the Croix de Guerre by the French president.
+He received numerous other honours for his service, including Companion of the Most Honourable Order of the Bath (CB) and Companion of the Most Distinguished Order of St Michael and St George (CMG).
+He was mentioned in dispatches on three separate occasions.

-At the end of November 1918 Charles Begg returned to London as director of medical services.
-He was reunited with his wife and sons but it was to be a brief reunion.
-He developed influenza in January and died from acute pneumonia on 2 February 1919.
-He was buried with full military honours in Walton-on-Thames three days later.
+At the end of November 1918, Charles Begg returned to London as Director of Medical Services.
+Eight weeks later, he developed influenza, then acute pneumonia.
+He died on 2 February 1919 and was buried with full military honours in Walton-on-Thames three days later.